For many introverts, a ringing phone feels incredibly intrusive, because it demands their attention right now.

 How to De-Phone Your Life

-- Turn your ringer off or switch your ringtone to something calming or fun, or turn it off completely.
+- Switch your ringtone to something calming or fun, or turn it off completely.

 - Record a voicemail message that tells callers to text or email you.